How to Unblock a Drain

 The Plunger

-The faithful plunger is a tried and true method for clearing clogs.
+The faithful plunger is a tried-and-true method for clearing clogs.
 Most people have one tucked away in some corner of their houses.
 But when your drain is clogged, do you know how to wield your plunger?

 Thankfully, they are pretty straightforward.

-This method is most effective at clearing blocks caused by an accumulation of waste or by people putting the wrong things such as foreign objects down their sinks.
+This method is most effective at clearing blocks caused by an accumulation of waste or by people putting the wrong things, such as foreign objects, down their sinks.

 The Drain Snake